pepperize/cdk-autoscaling-gitlab-runner/README.md

 ### Vpc

-If no existing Vpc is passed, a [VPC that spans a whole region](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ec2.Vpc.html) on will be created.
+If no existing Vpc is passed, a cheap [VPC](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ec2.Vpc.html) with a NatInstance (t3.nano) and a single AZ will be created.
-This can become costly, because AWS CDK configured also the routing for the private subnets and creates NAT Gateways (one per AZ).

 ```typescript
 const natInstanceProvider = aws_ec2.NatProvider.instance({